 At the end of the day, whether or not you agree to an exclusive contract is entirely up to you, but hopefully this helps clear things up, and like I mentioned before, always consult with a lawyer before signing a contract that mentions exclusivity so that you’re clear as to exactly what you’re agreeing to.

-OK, that pretty much covers it!
-Hopefully you now understand how much to charge for sponsored post.
-Make sure to check out the video I made about How to Price Sponsored Posts if you want to know how much to charge for sponsored post, and of course, check out the links to our Member’s Area to gain access to all the eCourses, and of course, the link to join our influencer community!
+OK, that pretty much covers the answer to the question so many people are googling: how much to share for sponsored post!
+Hopefully you now understand how much to charge brands for sponsored posts.
+Make sure to check out the video I made about How to Price Sponsored Posts if you want to know how much to charge for sponsored post in even more detail, and of course, check out the links to our Member’s Area to gain access to all the eCourses, and of course, the link to join our influencer community!

 - What Brands Look For In Influencers — Read more here.